Guernica: Picasso's Most Famous Painting

 Protecting the Painting

-Although the new leader, King Juan Carlos I immediately made Spain a democracy, many protected the painting from going back to Spain, until they were sure that peace was found there.
+Although the new leader, King Juan Carlos, I immediately made Spain a democracy, many protected the painting from going back to Spain, until they were sure that there was peace there.
 Therefore, it did not return until 1981, eight years after Picasso’s death.
 They kept it secure and hidden until it was finally presented under high security on Picasso’s 100th birthday: 25 October 1981.
-It is not expected to ever go on tour again in order to keep it well-preserved and protected., because while it was on tour during the years prior, there were many damages made to the original.
+It should never go on tour again in hopes to keep it well-preserved and protected., because while it was on tour during the years prior, there were many damages made to the original.
 Picasso would be happy to know that the Guernica is currently in the Museo Reina Sofia in Madrid.

 Facts about One of Pablo Picasso's Most Famous Paintings

 Symbolism in the Mural

 Each image portrayed in the final product was a labor of love and painstakingly chosen.
 He drew many sketches that changed over a three-month-long period before transferring them onto the final canvas.
 Many of these early drafts have been preserved and are in circulation.
 The few artists’ rough drafts have been so well-preserved.